lsloan/mwrite-peer-review/docs/authentication-and-authorization.md

 The frontend itself is served unauthenticated, but it consumes an API which requires authentication on every request.
 During the early stages of the frontend's design, I opted to use cookie-based authentication rather than a [JSON Web Token (JWT)](https://jwt.io/)-based approach, for two reasons:
-1. The only consumer of this API is the frontend
+1. The only consumer of this API is the frontend, so all requests will come from a browser
 2. JWTs are ill suited for session management (see [here](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/) for a detailed explanation of why)